ramm14/1Nation/README.md

 Visualize the data with ChartJS

-Store relevant country information in MongoDB database to execute API Calls.
+Store relevant country information in MongoDB database to execute API Calls .

+Caching was implemented with Redis.